bizzome/bizzome/README.md

 - 💞️ I’m looking to collaborate on ONG projects

-> Take a look at [my projects](https://github.com/bizzome?tab=repositories) and feel free to contribute with issues or pull requests.
+> Take a look at [my projects](https://github.com/bizzome?tab=repositories) and feel free to contribute with issues or make pull requests.

 <picture>
   <source